-Terri Hogan Dryer, Senior Managing Partner, NANO LLC receives the Small Business of the Year award from Convention Center President Michael J. Sawaya, Dr. Julie Morial, Judge Monique Morial and Authority Chairman Jerry Reyes during the 2021 Morial Awards.
-For high resolution images, click here.
+Terri Hogan Dryer, Senior Managing Partner, NANO LLC receives the Small Business of the Year award from Convention Center President Michael J. Sawaya, Dr. Julie Morial, Judge Monique Morial, and Authority Chairman Jerry Reyes during the 2021 Morial Awards.
+For high-resolution images, click here.

 NEW ORLEANS – The New Orleans Ernest N. Morial Convention Center and the Urban League of Louisiana announced last week that nominations are open for the 2022 Morial Awards.
 These prestigious awards recognize a small business and a corporation that have demonstrated innovation and economic impact over the course of the last year, as well as exceptional contributions to the sustainability and growth of communities and emerging enterprises across the state of Louisiana.
 Submissions are due by March 27 and the winners will be recognized at a ceremony on May 25, 2023.

-“Small business growth in New Orleans is a central focus for the Convention Center,” said Jerry Reyes, Chairman, Ernest N. Morial New Orleans Exhibition Hall Authority.
+“Small business growth in New Orleans is a central focus for the Convention Center,” said Jerry Reyes, Chairman, of Ernest N. Morial New Orleans Exhibition Hall Authority.
 “These awards underscore our continued commitment to supporting local vendors while honoring the legacy of the Convention Center’s namesake, Mayor Ernest N. Morial.
 We look forward to recognizing this year’s winners for their achievements.”